For most of us, we have forgotten what we did 4 years ago.

 The lesson is clear.

-Only by understanding your policies well and detecting shortfalls early, you can then take steps to rectify the situation by either rounding up your coverage gap or taking a cheaper medical option.
+Only by fully understanding your policies well and detecting shortfalls early, you can then take the appropriate steps to rectify the situation by either rounding up your coverage gap or taking a cheaper medical option.

 Another way to become the unwilling protagonist

-Scouring the fundraising websites, it is not hard to find many crowd-sourcing efforts that are illness-related.
+Scouring the various fundraising websites, it is not difficult to find many crowd-sourcing efforts that are illness-related.

 Just key in the word ‘cancer’ and find out for yourself.